Harrison Township, New Jersey

 Harrison Township is a township in Gloucester County in the U.S. state of New Jersey.
 As of the 2020 United States census, the township's population was 13,641, an increase of 1,224 (+9.9%) from the 2010 census count of 12,417, which in turn reflected an increase of 3,629 (+41.3%) from the 8,788 counted in the 2000 census.

 Harrison Township was originally formed as Spicer Township by an act of the New Jersey Legislature on March 13, 1844, from portions of Greenwich Township and Woolwich Township.
 That name lasted for less than a year, with Harrison Township adopted as of April 1, 1845.
 The township was named for President William Henry Harrison.
+Mullica Hill is the historical center of the Township.

 From Prohibition until 2018, Harrison Township had been a dry township, where alcohol could not be sold.
 The township's voters passed a referendum in 2009 permitting alcohol by consumption in restaurants.
 A second referendum was passed by the voters in 2015 allowing sales of packaged alcoholic goods in liquor stores.
 The first liquor store opened in November 2018 and the first bar opened in July 2019.

 Geography

 According to the U.S. Census Bureau, the township had a total area of 19.02 square miles (49.25 km2), including 18.93 square miles (49.03 km2) of land and 0.08 square miles (0.22 km2) of water (0.44%).

 Mullica Hill is an unincorporated community and census-designated place (CDP) located within Harrison Township that had a 2010 Census population of 3,982.
 Richwood is a CDP that is in portions of both Harrison Township and Mantua Township, which had a 2010 population of 3,459, of which 3,400 were in Harrison Township and 59 in Mantua Township.
 Other unincorporated communities, localities and place names located partially or completely within the township include Ewan, Ewans Mills, Heritage, Jefferson, and Sherwin.

-The township borders the Gloucester County municipalities of East Greenwich Township, Elk Township, Glassboro, Mantua Township, and South Harrison Township and Woolwich Township.
+The township borders the Gloucester County municipalities of East Greenwich Township, Elk Township, Glassboro, Mantua Township, South Harrison Township, and Woolwich Township.

-Multiple homes were destroyed when the area was hit by a strong EF3 tornado on September 1, 2021, produced by the remnants of Hurricane Ida.
+Multiple homes were destroyed when the area was hit by an EF3 tornado on September 1, 2021, produced by the remnants of Hurricane Ida.